Thanks to many comments, esp. Ravi Iyer, Sahar Massachi, Tal Yarkoni, Rafael Burde, Grady Ward, Ines Moreno de Barreda, and Daniel Quigley.

 1 Arnaud Norman writes about how algorithms to scrape email addresses are often easy to evade, by adding special characters or other obfuscations, but that ChatGPT can straight-forwardly decode most such obfuscations.

-Better classifiers will lower prevalence even if available to adversaries.
-Suppose an adversarial content-producer had access to the classifier used by the platform.
-They could keep testing different variants of a violating post until they found a variant that was not identified as violating, i.e. a false negative.
-However as the platform’s model becomes more accurate there will be fewer possible false positives, and so the task becomes relatively more time-consuming for the adversary, and so we should expect prevalence to decline.
+Better classifiers will lower prevalence even if they are available to adversaries.
+Suppose an adversarial content-producer had access to the same classifier that was used by the platform.
+The produced could keep testing different variants of a violating post until they found a variant that was truly violating, but not identified as violating by the classifier, i.e. a false negative.
+However as the platform’s model becomes more accurate there will be fewer possible false positives, and so the task becomes relatively more time-consuming for the adversary, and thus we should expect prevalence to decline.

 2 It is important to remember that the “proactive rate” is the share of detected content that is detected by AI, the share of violating content that is detected by AI will certainly be significantly lower but is not generally reported.
 See Meta’s Community Standards report and my visualization of this data.